zlgesundheit/openEHR_FLAT_Loader/README.md

         "<path>/encoding|code": "UTF-8",
         "<path>/encoding|terminology": "IANA_character-sets"
         - IANA character sets or the openEHR-Specification are pretty handy here -> find in HowTo-Folder or online

+##### I don´t have any information about the OPT.
+Where can i find some helpful information?
-    - ATTENTION!
-In the ManualTasks-Directory there is a file called <Template-Name>_WebTemplate.json
+- In the ManualTasks-Directory there is a file called <Template-Name>_WebTemplate.json
     - This file holds human-readable information about the structure of the Composition, it´s datatypes, CODE- and Value-Sets, Terminologies and more.
-        - Search for information in the WebTemplate if you feel you are missing vital information
-          about missing metadata or data formats in the columns you have to add in your Data/.csv-File
+    - Search for information in the WebTemplate if you feel you are missing vital information about missing metadata or data formats in the columns you have to add in your Data/.csv-File
+- If you have access to the Clinical Knowledge Manager the OPT is coming from, you can also visit the CKM-Website and have a look at additional information about your Template.
 - For Questions about terminology you may contact the modellers of your specific openEHR-Template.

+##### Why does the server reply with 400:Bad Request and indicates attribute values are missing?
 - Please note, that some elements have some metadata fields that only need to be present if the element itself is present.
-        - Those are marked as "Bedingt Pflichtelement" in the Mapping-Table
+    - Those are marked as "Bedingt Pflichtelement" (conditionally mandatory) in the Mapping-Table
+    - E.g. if you map an encoding and language for a data field, but the data field is not present for a specific patient the metadata might be present, but the attriibute/data itself is missing.
+In this case you may add a column that only holds encoding (code+terminology) and language (code+terminology) information **IF** the data is present for that data row/patient.

+##### I did a lot of work adding mapping information, but after running step 1 again the mapping is empty!?
-    - After adding the additional metadata to the Data/.csv-File re-run step 1 of the tool.
+- After adding the additional metadata to the Data/.csv-File re-run step 1 of the tool (to have new columns in the dropdown).
+You may add Column Names manually, if you don´t care about having the column names in the dropdown selector.
     - Note that the Mapping-Table-File in ManualTasks-Directory is overwritten when re-running.
     - You may duplicate the mapping before.
 (The old mapping will not include newly added .csv-Columns in the Dropdowns..)

 ---
 #### Typical Data CSV